liefery-it-legacy/blog/_posts/2018-02-27-overriding-styles-with-CSS-modules.md

 export default Header
 ```
-The Menu component accepts this extra class from the Header component and applies it to each Menu item.
-Note the use of `cn` to allow us to add multiple classes to the element: the `item` class from Menu.css, and the `item` class from Header.css.
-In fact any component that renders a Menu now has this option to provide its own implementation of `.item`.
+The menu component accepts this extra class from the Header component and applies it to each menu item.
+We are using the classnames library `cn` to allow us to add multiple classes to the element: the `item` class from Menu.css, and the `item` class from Header.css.
+In fact any component that renders a menu now has this option to provide its own implementation of `.item`.
 ```jsx
 //Menu.jsx
 import { menu item } from './Menu.css' // rule to ADD the separators